baileyheit/Spotify_DataScience/proposal/proposal.md

 A p-value of 0 \< 0.05 indicates that we can reject the null hypothesis in favor of the alternate hypothesis, and that the observed difference was not due to chance.
+Results such as this can help us recognize statistically significant differences between popularity scores between different populations, and ultimately help us determine what constitutes a popular song.

 Visualizations can be used to determine skewness of the data set.
 This will help us determine whether mean/SD or median/IQR is more fitting to